-Scranton also has a strong history in other trades that helped industrialize America.
-The Anthracite Heritage Museum showcases the story of hard coal mining, its related industries and the immigrant culture of northeastern Pennsylvania.
+Scranton also has a storied history in other trades that helped industrialize America.
+The Anthracite Heritage Museum showcases the story of coal mining, its related industries and the immigrant culture of northeastern Pennsylvania.
 For the brave of heart, you can also tour a coal mine originally opened in 1860.
 You’ll take a mine car down 300 feet to explore the winding underground rock tunnels and learn about the methods used in deep mining’s history.

 When you get above ground, you’ll be happy to breathe the fresh air at PNC Field, home of the RailRiders.
 The stadium opened in 1989 and received a $40-million renovation in 2013.